-Pursuant to the Refunding Resolution, on and after the Crossover Date, the District pledges all revenues from the property taxes collected from the levy by the County Board of Supervisors for the payment of the Taxable Bonds and amounts on deposit in the debt service fund of the District to the payment of the principal or redemption price of and interest on the Taxable Bonds.
-Prior to the Crossover Date, the Taxable Bonds shall be secured by and payable solely from monies on deposit in the Escrow Fund.
+Pursuant to the Resolutions, the District pledges all revenues from the property taxes collected from the levy by the County Board of Supervisors for the payment of the Bonds and amounts on deposit in the debt service fund of the District to the payment of the principal or redemption price of and interest on the Bonds.
 This pledge is valid and binding from the date of adoption of the Resolutions for the benefit of the owners of the Bonds and successors thereto.
 The Resolutions provide that the property taxes and amounts held in the debt service fund of the District are immediately subject to this pledge, and the pledge constitutes a lien and security interest which immediately attaches to the property taxes and amounts held in the debt service fund of the District to secure the payment of the Bonds and is effective, binding, and enforceable against the District, its successors, creditors and all others irrespective of whether those parties have notice of the pledge and without the need of any physical delivery, recordation, filing, or further act.
 "Bonds" for purpose of this pledge means all bonds of the District heretofore or hereafter issued pursuant to voter approved measures of the District, including any refunding bonds thereof, as all such Bonds are required by State law to be paid from the respective debt service fund of the District.